AleksandrMaskalenko/JavaGuru_ChatApp/src/main/resources/static/bower_components/popper.js/CONTRIBUTING.md

 ## Adopt an issue

 All the issues, if not assigned to someone, can be adopted by anyone.
-Just make sure to comment on the issue to let know other users about your intention to work on it.
+Just make sure to comment on the issue to let know other user about your intention to work on it.
 Also, remember to comment again in case you end up abandoning the issue.

 Each issue has a `DIFFICULTY` label to help you pick the one with the difficulty level adapt to you.